mdvanes/stereo-8-aaos/README.md

 ## Notes

 - Dark mode is forced by setting `userInterfaceStyle` to `dark` in `app.json` instead of `automatic`.
-Also see https://docs.expo.dev/guides/color-schemes/
+Also see https://docs.expo.dev/guides/color-schemes/, updating icons/force dark mode does not work because app.json is not processed. https://stackoverflow.com/questions/53697882/change-expo-generated-application-icon.
+It's now fixed by hard coding the value of the useColorSchema hook.

 ## TODO

 - FIXED v1.0.17: enhancement: playlists etc are centered, should be left aligned
 - FIXED v1.0.17: bug: driver distraction mode goes on when driving. try adding `<meta-data android:name="distractionOptimized" android:value="true"/>` https://source.android.com/docs/devices/automotive/driver_distraction/guidelines#do
-- bug: still switches to light mode: reproducable when using cmd+shift+P > emulate CSS prefers color light
+- FIXED v1.0.19: bug: still switches to light mode: reproducable when using cmd+shift+P > emulate CSS prefers color light
-- feat: read config from JSON on (external) storage (e.g. USB drive) -> not possible with react-native-fs, can't read from USB.
+- v1.0.20: feat: read config from JSON on (external) storage (e.g. USB drive) -> not possible with react-native-fs, can't read from USB.
 Use service call?
-- enhancement: fix radio nowplaying getMediaMeta with HR endpoint
+- v1.0.20: feat: fix radio nowplaying
+- bug: play button (/ click on row) does not work
+- debt: remove salt from config and store only salt + salted pw in Async store
-- bug: mail after publish with eligibility issues
+- bug: see mail after publish with eligibility issues
+- bug: double back button (only on playlist, works well on modal!)
-- enhancement: add offline mode
+- enhancement: add offline mode for playlists and albums (not songs) (remove expo-file-system from package.json if not used)
-- enhancement: browse "favorite" folders (or all folders) instead of only playlists
+- enhancement: browse all "artists > albums > songs" instead of only playlists
+- enhancement: mark an album as "local favorite"
-- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver
+- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler
 - enhancement: re-introduce tabs with playlists but also album view.
 See commits from before 1.0.19 navigation/index.tsx bottom-tab-navigator

-- updating icons/force dark mode does not work because app.json is not processed?
-Try expo build:android ? npx expo prebuild? https://stackoverflow.com/questions/53697882/change-expo-generated-application-icon
+- enhancement: multiple radio stations
+- enhancement: show something on the car home screen instead of just the app name

+TODO: remove settings.json from build!